WHY WOULD WE NOT LET THE BEDBUGS BITE?

 Bed bugs are small, oval-shaped, reddish-brown in color parasitic insects that suck on human and animal blood for their nourishment.
 Their bodies are flat, their size is from 1 mm to 7 mm in length.
 The adult bed bugs are the size of an apple seed.
 However, their tiny bodies swell and turn red after feeding.
 Even though they do not fly, they are very mobile because they move quickly on floors, walls, and ceilings.

 Female adult bed bugs can lay as many as hundreds of eggs.
 These eggs are the size of a speck of dust.
 That is why early detection is critical if we want to stop the spread of bed bugs – which of course we do – because getting rid of them after they have spread would be a very difficult task.
-For that, you may need the services of the best pest control in North Carolina, Go-Forth Pest Control.
+For that, you may need the services of the local exterminator near me for bed bugs, Go-Forth Pest Control.

 Bed bugs are terrible